mautrix/docs/maubot/dev/reference/message-event.md

     tags.
 Only applies if the content parameter is a string.
   * `edits` (optional, event ID or `MessageEvent`, defaults to `None`) - The event that the response event should edit.
+  * `in_thread` (optional) - Whether the response should be in a thread with the command.
+By default (`None`), the response is in a thread if the command is in a thread.
+If `False`, the response will never be in a thread.
+    If `True`, the response will always be in a thread (creating a thread with the command as the root if necessary).
 * `async reply(content) -> EventID` - Reply to a message.
 Same parameters as
   `respond()`, except no `edits` option.
 * `async edit(content) -> EventID` - Edit the event.
 Same parameters